Skip to main content

 Finally there are cannabis flowers for medical use in Swiss pharmacies

-The change in the law took place on August 1, 2022.
-Since then, those affected have been trying to find out how they can get a prescription and have cannabis legally prescribed.
-MEDCAN receives weekly email inquiries from people who want to know how to leave illegality.
-These are people who have been successfully using cannabis medicinally for a long time and know exactly what they need.
-Unfortunately, MEDCAN has not been able to help yet.
-It is difficult - on the one hand because there are no prescribing doctors and on the other hand because affordable cannabis medicines and cannabis flowers were not available.
-But that is finally changing.
-From now on you can have cannabis prescribed medically in various forms of consumption and purchase it in pharmacies.
-This is only possible in a few places, but that will now change quickly.
-As soon as we have more details, MEDCAN will publish everything you need to know on social media and in the newsletter.
+The law changed on August 1, 2022.
+Since then, those affected have been trying to find out how to get a prescription and legally obtain cannabis.
+MEDCAN receives weekly email inquiries from people wanting to know how to move beyond the illegal status of cannabis use.
+These are individuals who have been successfully using cannabis medicinally for a long time and know exactly what they need.
+Unfortunately, MEDCAN has not been able to help until now.
+It's difficult – firstly, because there are no doctors prescribing it, and secondly, because affordable cannabis medications and cannabis flowers have not been available.
+But this is finally changing.
+From now on, cannabis can be prescribed in various forms and obtained from pharmacies.
+This is currently only possible in a few locations, but that will change quickly.
+As soon as we have more details, MEDCAN will publish all relevant information on social media and in its newsletter.

-First bright spot at the December online patient meeting
+First glimmer of hope at the December online patient meeting

-In December, a member took part whose wife was prescribed cannabis flowers by her doctor.
-This is the first Swiss patient from whom MEDCAN knows that her doctor has prescribed cannabis flowers for vaporization.
-According to our member, he had to be persistent and help the doctor with everything, but in the end they were successful.
-His wife now has a prescription and gets Medropharm cannabis flowers from the Dr. Noyer pharmacy in Bern.
+In December, a member participated whose wife has been prescribed cannabis flowers by her doctor.
+She is the first Swiss patient known to MEDCAN to have been prescribed cannabis flowers for vaporization by her doctor.
+According to our member, he had to be persistent and help the doctor in every way possible, but in the end, they were successful.
+His wife now has a prescription and receives cannabis flowers from Medropharm, which are sold at the Dr. Noyer Pharmacy in Bern.

-Several Swiss producers are coming onto the market with cannabis flowers
+Several Swiss producers are launching cannabis flowers on the market

-The Association MEDCAN has been in contact with various Swiss producers for some time - including Medropharm and Cymphonia - and knows that these two companies are in the starting blocks with their licenses and will bring cannabis flowers onto the market for medical prescription.
-In mid-December, both producers went public with press releases and announced their “cannabis flower medicines”.
-This is a milestone and makes Swiss patients very happy.
+The MEDCAN Association has been in contact with various Swiss producers for some time – including Medropharm and Cymphonia – and knows that these two companies are poised to launch their licenses and bring cannabis flowers for medical prescription to the market.
+In mid-December, both producers issued press releases announcing their "cannabis flower medications."
+This is a milestone and is very welcome news for Swiss patients.
 The company Pure has also announced that it will offer flowers for medical prescription.
-A lot will change in 2023.
+Many things will change in 2023.

 Swiss cannabis flowers for medical prescription

-Both companies have confirmed that the flowers in the pharmacies are currently imported from abroad.
-But that will change quickly.
-According to its own information, Medropharm has already started its own production and Cymphonia will start at the end of January.
-For cannabis patients, this means that they will be able to get domestic cannabis flowers from the pharmacy as early as 2023.
+Currently, cannabis flowers in pharmacies are still imported from abroad, as both companies have confirmed.
+However, this will change quickly.
+According to their own statements, Medropharm has already started its own production, and Cymphonia will begin at the end of January.
+For cannabis patients, this means that they will be able to obtain domestically produced cannabis flowers from pharmacies as early as 2023.
 This is earlier than expected.
-The companies waste no time.
-By 2023, various Swiss cannabis varieties should be available as extracts and flowers - that's what those affected have been wanting for a long time.
-This is a very encouraging development.
-There has been a medical cannabis law in Germany since 2017, but so far only one German company produces medical cannabis flowers.
+The companies are wasting no time.
+Various Swiss cannabis strains should be available as extracts and flowers by 2023 – something those affected have long desired.
+This is a very welcome development.
+Germany has had a medical cannabis law since 2017, but so far only one German company produces medical cannabis flowers.
 The remaining products are imported.
-The German economy does not benefit.
+The German economy is not benefiting.

 How do I get a recipe now?

-This still requires a lot of personal initiative at the moment.
-If you are an experienced patient, try to find out what cannabis medications are available and which product might be effective for you.
-Speak to the pharmacy in advance and find out about the cannabis medications and ways of taking them.
-You will then speak to your treating doctor about cannabis therapy.
-Both the family doctor and the specialist are now allowed to prescribe cannabis and are responsible for selecting the form of consumption and the dosage.
-Explain to your healthcare providers how you have used cannabis so far and how you would now like to do so with legal products.
-If you are not taken seriously, point out that cannabis can now be legally prescribed.
-By changing the narcotics law, politicians confirm the medical benefits.
-It is now up to the doctors to continue their training accordingly.
+A great deal of personal initiative is still required at the moment.
+If you are an experienced patient, try to find out which cannabis medications are available and which product might be effective for you.
+Talk to your pharmacist beforehand and learn about the cannabis medications and methods of administration.
+Then discuss cannabis therapy with your treating physicians.
+Both general practitioners and specialists are now authorized to prescribe cannabis and are responsible for selecting the method of administration and dosage.
+Explain to your medical contacts how you have used cannabis so far and how you would like to do so now with legal products.
+If you are not taken seriously, point out that cannabis can now be prescribed legally.
+With the amendment to the Narcotics Act, the government has confirmed its medical benefits.
+It is now up to doctors to pursue further training accordingly.
 Refer your doctor to the SGCM – Swiss Society for Cannabis in Medicine.
-Don't be put off even if you have no experience with cannabis.
-Insist on your right to try this “medication option.”
+Don't let them brush you off, even if you have no experience with cannabis.
+Insist on your right to try this "drug option".

 And where can patients find information?

-Unfortunately, there is a lack of information at the moment.
-The law has changed since August 1st, but doctors are not yet trained in this area.
-We also know of pharmacists who would like to sell cannabis medicines.
-But there, too, there is a lack of clarity about the procedure and prescription.
-Often the patient is the experienced person or you have to find out more yourself and then educate the specialists.
-That needs to change.
-It is not welcome if the person treating the patient knows more than the specialists.
-This has the potential for conflict and often makes access even more difficult for these people.
-The 100,000 people in Switzerland estimated by the BAG who are already illegally using cannabis medicinally are precisely these experienced cannabis users.
-You are still at a loss and don't know how to get a prescription and thereby legal access.
-This problem was not considered.
-Comprehensive training for medical professionals is important so that prescribing becomes easier, but this will take time.
-That's why those affected must continue to band together, help each other and continue to advocate for the concerns of cannabis patients.
-Unfortunately no one else will do that.
+Unfortunately, there is currently a lack of information.
+Although the law changed on August 1st, training for doctors in this area is still lacking.
+We also know of pharmacists who would like to sell cannabis-based medications.
+However, there is also uncertainty about the procedures and prescription process.
+Often, the patient is the most experienced person, or they have to inform themselves and then explain things to the healthcare professionals.
+This needs to change.
+It is frowned upon when the treating physician knows more than the healthcare professionals.
+This creates potential for conflict and often makes access even more difficult for these individuals.
+The 100,000 people in Switzerland estimated by the Federal Office of Public Health (FOPH) to already use cannabis illegally for medicinal purposes are precisely these experienced cannabis users.
+They are still perplexed and don't know how to obtain a prescription and thus legal access.
+This problem has not been considered.
+Comprehensive training for medical professionals is therefore crucial to simplify the prescribing process, but this will take time.
+Therefore, those affected must continue to unite, help each other, and advocate for the needs of cannabis patients.
+Otherwise, unfortunately, no one else will.

 It is important that everyone continues to help

-The ban on cannabis for medical use has now been lifted and the position as a patient organization is changing.
-MEDCAN now sees its task as collecting information and passing it on to those affected.
-We will list cannabis medications, pharmacies and doctors who help prescribe cannabis medications and make them available to those affected.
-The more information we get, the better.
-If you already have a recipe or would like to get one in the next few weeks, please let us know the following.
-This information may be of interest to another patient and may help:
+The ban on cannabis for medical use has now been lifted, and MEDCAN's position as a patient organization is changing.
+MEDCAN now sees its role as gathering information and disseminating it to those affected.
+We will list cannabis medications, pharmacies, and doctors who can help with prescribing cannabis medications and make this information available to patients.
+The more information we receive, the better.
+If you already have a prescription or plan to get one in the coming weeks, please let us know the following.
+This information will be of interest to other patients and can be helpful:

-- Which doctor helped you with the prescription (if you are allowed to pass on the name)?
+• Which doctor helped you with the prescription (if you are allowed to share their name)?

-- Are the costs covered by health insurance?
+• Will the costs be covered by health insurance?